Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

   - Tool Abstraction: Vendor-specific commands are wrapped into discrete MCP Tools with uniform schemas.
   - Tool Registry: A centralized database stores MCP Tools with metadata (e.g., names, descriptions, parameters).
 - Benefits:
-  - Eliminates manual translation of commands across different vendors, enabling the plug-and-play integration of new device types.
+  - Eliminates manual translation of commands across different vendors
+  - Enabling the plug-and-play integration of new device types.

 ## LLM for Intent-to-Tool-Request Translation